Eamonn Andrews: Broadcasting career

-By 1944 he was the Hon.
+By 1944, he was the Hon.
 Secretary of St. Andrew's Boxing Club.
-In 1946 he became a full-time freelance sports commentator, working for Radio Éireann, Ireland's state broadcaster.
+In 1946, he became a full-time freelance sports commentator, working for Radio Éireann, Ireland's state broadcaster.
 In 1950, he began presenting programmes for the BBC, being particularly well known for boxing commentaries, and soon became one of television's most popular presenters.
 The following year, the game show What's My Line? began and Andrews was the host.
 He was also an occasional panellist on the American version, and once acted as host when John Charles Daly was absent.

-Throughout the 1950s, he commentated on the major British heavyweight fights on the BBC Light Programme, with inter-round summaries by W. Barrington Dalby.
+Throughout the 1950s, he commentated on the major British heavyweight boxing fights on the BBC Light Programme, with inter-round summaries by W. Barrington Dalby.
 On 20 January 1956, he reached No 18 in the UK Singles Chart with a "spoken narrative" recording named "The Shifting Whispering Sands (Parts 1 & 2)", which was produced by George Martin with musical backing by the Ron Goodwin Orchestra, released by Parlophone as catalogue number R 4106, a double-sided 78 rpm record.
 The song later reappeared on Kenny Everett's compilation album The World's Worst Record Show, released in June 1978.

-Between 1955 and 1964, he presented the long-running Sports Report on the BBC Light Programme.
+Between 1950 and 1964, he presented the long-running Sports Report on the BBC Light Programme.
 In 1965, he left the BBC to join the ITV contractor ABC, where he was the first host of World of Sport and where he pioneered the chat show format in the UK.
 He hosted The Eamonn Andrews Show on ITV for five years.
 He was known for coming up with off-the-cuff linkings that did not work, such as: "Speaking of cheese sandwiches, have you come far?"
 This was parodied by the character Seamus Android on Round the Horne in the 1960s, performed by Bill Pertwee.
 In the 1960s and 1970s he presented Thames Television's Today news magazine programme.